 Modules allow you to define content types, views to display data, data entry forms and write code to support business logic.

 Most CMS have some form of modules (aka plugin-ins or extensions), but most only allow you to bolt on functionality and at best interact with a predefined API.
-This makes there capabilities limited and the implemration of specific component highly opinionated.
+This makes their capabilities limited and the implementation of specific components highly opinionated.

 With SonicJs modules can not only alter/extend core functionality of the platform, but even alter/extend the features of other modules.
 This makes SonicJs, highly unopinionated and flexible.
-This prevents a situation where you might build 90% of your application on a CMS/Platform, only to realize that the remaining 10% is going to be nearly impossible to implement without heavily modifying the core source code which in many cases is a show stopper.
+This prevents a situation where you might build 90% of your application on a CMS/Platform, only to realize that the remaining 10% is going to be a high friction experience and even presents the possibility of having to dig in and modify the system's core source code.

 Each module has its own css and js files, making it completely isolated from other modules for visual UI controls.